moshinhoabadi/WhereIsMyBus/README.md

  - Nearby events which took place when the irregular trip happened

 ### Requirements ###
-- Use **pip install -r requirement.txt** for installing the relevant packages for this project.
+- Use **pip install -r requirements.txt** for installing the relevant packages for this project.
 - In addition, please install Spark version 2.4.5.

 ### How to Use The Application: